 Sichuan in the Capital: A Cuisine Playing Away From Home

 Sichuan food has always travelled well within China, but it travels differently when it lands in Beijing.
 The capital's own culinary gravity pulls toward roasted meats, wheat-based staples, and the subtler salinity of northern Chinese cooking.
-A Sichuan kitchen operating in Chaoyang is, in that sense, making an argument: that the logic of málà — the numbing, fiery interplay of Sichuan peppercorn and chilli — can hold its own against a dining culture with very different instincts about heat and seasoning.
-Rong Pao, positioned in the Baiziwan South corridor of Chaoyang, has been making that argument with enough consistency to earn Michelin Plate recognition in both 2024 and 2025.
+A Sichuan kitchen operating in Chaoyang is, in that sense, making an argument: that the logic of málà, the numbing, fiery interplay of Sichuan peppercorn and chilli, can hold its own against a dining culture with very different instincts about heat and seasoning.
+Rong Pao, positioned in the Baiziwan South corridor of Chaoyang, is a Yibin Sichuan Cuisine restaurant with a 4.5 Google rating.

 The Ritual of a Sichuan Meal